haiku/infrastructure/.github/ISSUE_TEMPLATE/standard-change--haikudepot-deployment.md

 _Note: Please mark changes from the default steps below in *bold*_

 1. Verify that the image is available in the [package registry](https://github.com/haiku/haikudepotserver/pkgs/container/haikudepotserver).
-2. Start a job to backup the database:
+2. Scale down haikudepotserver and start a job to backup the database:
     ```
+    $ kubectl scale deploy haikudepotserver --replicas=0
     $ kubectl create job --from=cronjob/haikudepotserver-pgbackup haikudepotserver-pgbackup-manual-(VERSION)
     ```
 3. Monitor the job to make sure it finishes correctly: